Cenitex operates under the Victorian Government Purchasing Board (VGPB) supply policy framework, following formal accreditation in June 2017.

 Potential outcomes of the complaints process will depend on the determination of the complaint (eg. founded or unfounded) and the severity of the risk and/or issues.
 The General Manager - Finance & Procurement and Legal Counsel will determine the course of action required to resolve the matter and prevent future occurrences.

-The nature of the complaint, the findings and the actions taken by Cenitex to resolve the complaint will be noted by the PGC.
+The nature of the complaint, the findings and the actions taken by Cenitex to resolve the complaint will be recorded in Cenitex's 'Complaints Register' and disclose details in its annual report.

-For more information about VGPB frameworks, please visit Victorian government procurement.
+For more information about VGPB frameworks, please visit Buying for Victoria.